 Dear FACES Community,

 In those sixteen years, much has changed.
 Today, there are boundless opportunities for travel between the US and China, there are millions of students engaged in long- and short-term exchanges.
 The web of relationships connecting our nations from across the Pacific has grown and developed, and FACES is changing alongside it.

-Yet those fifteen years also testify to what it still the same.
+Yet those sixteen years also testify to what it still the same.
 They are a testimony to the enduring importance of the FACES mission, which through a decade and a half of profound shifts on the world stage and through generations of FACES delegates and student leaders, has remained at its core unchanged.
 While the scope and scale of US-China exchanges have had extraordinary growth, FACES continues to facilitate exchanges of a depth and intimacy that are rarely if ever matched.